UN report: North Korean officials abused repatriated women | International

 "It is heartbreaking to read these stories of women who fled their country looking to make ends meet, but who ended up being punished," High Commissioner Michelle Bachelet said in a statement accompanying the report.
 She said the women "should be taken care of, not detained and subjected to further human rights violations."
 "These women have a right to justice, truth and reparation," she added.
 North Korea's diplomatic mission in Geneva did not immediately respond to a request for comment.

-The report only focused on women who had fled abroad, not the many people held in political prisons in North Korea which are believed to also be a site of human rights violations..
+The report only focused on women who had fled abroad, not the many people held in political prisons in North Korea which are believed to also be a site of human rights violations.(AP) RUP.

 ALSO READ